aeons/todo-backend-typelevel/README.md

 This project is built using [`mill`](http://www.lihaoyi.com/mill/).

 To run the server call `mill todo.run`.
+To automatically restart the server on code changes, call `mill --watch todo.runBackground`.

 Finally, visit [http://www.todobackend.com/specs/index.html?http://localhost:8080/todos/]()
 to run the test suite on your local server.